-Located in the heart of Lincoln Park at the intersection of Wrightwood, Lincoln, and Sheffield - Jonquil Park is the gathering place for community residents.
+Located in the heart of Lincoln Park at the intersection of Wrightwood, Lincoln, and Sheffield - Jonquil Park is 3.25 acres and it is the gathering place for community residents.
 With a large open grass area, families gather and baseball is played.

 Kids enjoy the soft-surface/ADA accessible playground that features play areas with swings, slides,activity panels and climbing elements that keep children busy.
 Plus, spray area to cool off in on those warm summer days.
 Adjacent to the playground is an open plaza area that features a garden, game table area and green space.